AnalyticalJS/AnalyticalJS/README.md

 Analytical JS aims to be a simple, transparent and open source website statistics that anyone can use for free.

-Either download the source or use it at https://analyticaljs.com for free and help make the internet more open and transparent.
+Either clone the source or use it at https://analyticaljs.com for free and help make the internet more open and transparent.
 Just enter your website domain and install Analytical JS.

 See the statistics of iDev.Games here: https://analyticaljs.com/site/idev.games